jeromewagener/Sammelbox/README.md

-Collector-Desktop
+Sammelbox
 =================

-Collector-Desktop is the desktop client of a collection manager suite originally developed by Jérôme Wagener and Paul Bicheler.
-This repository is currently in private mode until most bugs are fixed and the code is cleaned up!
+Sammelbox is the name of a collection manager (Desktop & Mobile versions) where currently only the desktop client is open-sourced.
+The project itself was originally developed by Jérôme Wagener and Paul Bicheler and is licensed under the GPLv3.

-The project was imported from a local SVN repository.
-Thus no prior revision history is available.
+Since the project was imported from a private local SVN repository, no prior revision history before the 20th April 2013 is available.
 This also means that the original commit is a collaboration by Paul and Jérôme.

-Have fun ;)

 ## Features